hxjo/fastapi-inertia/CONTRIBUTION.md

 It is vital to respect it, and to not introduce a breaking change without a major update.
 Every pull request must come with a bump of the version specified in the `pyproject.toml`, so a new version can properly be deployed.

+## Working together

+When you start working from an issue, please take a moment to:
+1. Write a comment, explaining that you're on it
+2. Create a pull request immediately, mentioning that it's a WIP
+3. If you encounter difficulties, write comments on the pull request so that others can contribute with their ideas, and so that we can know you're still working on it

 ## Tools